TagWolf/anonygen/README.md

 # anonygen
 Simple bash script (k.i.s.s.) that generates a random name, address, and more from the top most common first and last names.

+Names are generated from the top 1000 MOST COMMON male and female first and last names.
+Making this perfect for picking a broad scope name to play pretend with.

 Example Output: